Home 9 Applicants 9 Ontario Labour Mobility Act

 • Newfoundland and Labrador: Child Care Services Levels 2, 3, 4

-• Nova Scotia: Level 2 Classification (based on Diploma) or Level 3 Classification
+• Nova Scotia: Level 2 Classification or Level 3 Classification

 • Yukon Territory: Early Childhood Educator Level 3